MicrosoftDocs/well-architected/well-architected/saas/networking.md

 ---
 title: Networking for SaaS Workloads on Azure
-description: Learn about the networking considerations for SaaS workloads.
+description: Learn about the networking considerations, including topology, security, and connectivity, for SaaS workloads.
 author: senavar
 ms.author: prwilk
 ms.date: 11/04/2024